rpatew2c/codingchallenge/README.md

 6. You may not use **any** packages or frameworks expect for PHPUnit.

 ## Submission:
-The code should be submitted as a zip archive via email to rpate@walk2campus.com with the subject Code Challenge.
+* The code should be submitted as an archive via email to rpate@walk2campus.com with the subject Code Challenge.
+* Don't include the `vendor` directory in the archive to keep the file size down.
-If you have any questions about the challenge please feel free to contact me at the above email.
+* If you have any questions about the challenge please feel free to contact me at the above email.